-Day 5: 3* Hotel in Bovec / Double/twin room with breakfast.
+Day 5: 3* accommodation in Bovec (Double/twin room with breakfast).

-Day 6: 3* Hotel in Bled / Double/twin room with breakfast.
+Day 6: 3* accommodation in Bled (Double/twin room with breakfast).

-Appropriate footwear is essential part of any hiking tour.
-There are a variety of models on the market designed to meet the needs of different types of hikers; the challenge is finding the one that works best for your purposes.
+Appropriate footwear is an essential part of any hiking tour.
+There is a variety of footwear on the market, designed to meet the needs of different types of hikers; the challenge is finding the one that works best for you.

 Choose hiking boots that have good ankle support and are well protective on a rocky terrain.
 Hiking boots are typically heavier and have stiffer soles and sides as well as a reinforced, protected toe area.

 Those kinds of boots take time to break in.
-You should not go on multi-day trekking with brand new boots!!
+You should not go on a multi-day trekking with brand new boots!
 Before you hit the trail, make sure to break them in properly, to avoid serious blisters and other unnecessary pain.